iCodeWalker/three-js-animated-galaxy/readme.md

     3. Invert the value.

 10. Point Light Pattern :

     1. Get the distance between gl_PointCoord and the center.
     2. Invert the value.
     3. Apply a power on it with a high number.

+11. Handling Color :
+    1. To retrieve color attribute we need to access it in vertex shader. attribute vec3 color;